Lost Boys (Peter Pan): Spielberg's Hook

-Tootles appears as an old man, portrayed by Arthur Malet.
+Tootles, one of the original lost boys from the original tale, appears as an old man, portrayed by Arthur Malet.
 He was one of the many "orphans" whom Granny Wendy is said to have found homes for over the decades.
 Tootles now lives with Wendy because she could not bear to send him to a retirement home.
 However, he is the first to recognise that Hook has arrived in London and witnesses him abduct the children.
 Tootles also knows that Peter Banning is Peter Pan and remembers him just as much as Granny Wendy.
 After Peter and his family arrive at Wendy's house, Peter sees him crawling on the floor and he explains "I've lost my marbles," which Peter Banning readily agrees with.
 Later in Neverland, Thud Butt gives Peter a small bag containing Tootles' marbles, revealing that they were his happy thoughts and he lost them literally rather than metaphorically.
-Once Peter and his children return home, Peter gives Tootles his marbles and rejoices.
-With the help of some fairy dust that spills out of the bag, Tootles flies out of the window to return to Neverland.
+Once Peter and his children return home, Peter gives Tootles his marbles.
+With the help of some fairy dust that spills out of the bag, a delighted and rejuvenated Tootles flies out of the window to return to Neverland.

+Though completely absent, the rest of the original lost boys (Slightly, Curly, Nibs, Tootles, and Twins) were mentioned or referenced in the film, including where their names, along with Wendy's, John's, Michael's, and Peter's are seen carved in the doorway of the Lost Boys old hideout.
+Presumingly, they left Neverland with Tootles and the Darling Children and grew up like in the original tale.